nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Footnotes

+[^1]: If your background is like mine, you might be wondering where object-oriented programming (OOP) fits into this argument.
+      Any discussion of modularity surely should include some mention of OOP, right?
+Coined by Alan Kay, object-oriented programming paradigm is one in which you write your program as a collection of objects, little models of concepts that achieve a program's goals by sending and receiving each other's messages.

+      OOP programs promise modularity because you can write objects one time and reuse and recombine them in different ways, plus you can do it in a safe way since objects hide how they represent things internally from the rest of the program.

+      I think Hughes stayed silent on the topic of OOP modularity because it is an independent idea to his thesis about the importance of functional programs.
+Object-oriented and functional paradigms coexist just fine, and the modularity the provide is complimentary.

+      In fact, Scala 3 which we are using for this post's hands on exercises is a great example of one that emphasizes object-oriented and functional paradigms working together.
+If Hughes was warning readers off of any particular paradigm it would likely be the imperative paradigm, which by its nature breaks some of the constraints that make functional code work.

+      Imperative object-oriented code is what I learned in school and used for years, and my personal mileage with it is that you can be productive quickly but a functional approach can help prevent issues with shared state across objects and other pitfalls that are easy to fall into when you scale your programs.

-[^1]: A link to a pdf for “Why Functional Programming Matters” can be found under "Background Papers" on this page, and a link to one of the keynote addresses mentioned can be found here
+[^2]: A link to a pdf for “Why Functional Programming Matters” can be found under "Background Papers" on this page, and a link to one of the keynote addresses mentioned can be found here

-[^2]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
+[^3]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found here

-[^3]: For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding here:
+[^4]: For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding here:

-[^4]: I took this definition of foldRight for List directly from the Scala 2.13 standard library.
-This is also the immutable list class that Scala 3 uses, because Scala 3 uses the Scala 2.13 standard library. here is the foldRight source listing from List.scala

 [^5]: Reverse is a function defined elsewhere in the same Immutable List class.
 Note that reverse only needs to be called on the list because this is an iterative style implementation of foldRight.
 In a recursive version of this method the innermost function would be invoked first, so the elements would be processed right to left already.
 Functional languages also provide a foldLeft in some cases, and the choice of which to use is often one of algorithmic efficiency, which is out of the scope of this article.